 Soft luggage as it is less likely to damage woodwork and is easier to stow.

 Casual clothing.
-Shorts, tee shirts and bathing suits are the norm although some of the more upscale restaurants may require a collared shirt and long pants.
+Shorts, tee shirts, and one piece bathing suits are the norm although some of the more upscale restaurants may require a collared shirt and long pants.
 Although the mean temperature is about 85 – 90 degrees during the day, the nights (especially in winter) can be cool so a light sweater is nice to have.

 Although a bathing suit is the outfit of choice in the Virgin Islands, in town, the locals generally prefer that you cover up your suits.
 Tee shirts and shorts are fine but not bare bikini tops.